amplia-iiot/oda-qa/README.md

         if you will test all, all bundles)
     - For test IEC104: IEC104 Connector, ODA Core

+### QA Connectors

+If you want to run all connectors tests, use the command:

+    mvn verify -Dcucumber.options="--tags @connectors"

+If you want to run only IEC-104 tests, use the command:

+    mvn verify -Dcucumber.options="--tags @iec104"

+If you want to run specific test of IEC-104, use:

+    mvn verify -Dcucumber.options="--tags @<name_of_function>"

+    <name_of_function>:
+        bitstring,
+        interrogate

+### QA Hardware

 ### QA Operations

 If you want to run all operation tests, use command: